Nalinio/Project_1/README.md

 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+_TODO: Answer the following questions to fill in the blanks:/etc/ansible/file/filebeat-configuration.yml_
 - _Which file is the playbook?
 Where do you copy it?_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_edit the /etc/ansible/host file to add webserver/elkserver ip addresses
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running?www.publicip:5601 (Kibana)

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._